motibytes/motibytes.github.io/_posts/2020-11-15-Capturing-it.md

 I cannot begin to appreciate such a miracle.
-I often take comfort in knowing that I am part of the whole being of humanity that is temporarily witnessing an aspect of it from a personalized view, every imperfection as equally lovable as you would love the whole of your soulmate.
+I often take comfort in knowing that I am part of the whole being of humanity that is temporarily witnessing an aspect of all from a personalized view, every imperfection in life as equally lovable as you would love the whole of your soulmate.
 You don't love them less for having scars.
 You don't love someone's shoulder less than the elbow because it is simply one body, as it is.